yevgenykuz/service-discovery-demo-parent/java-apps/README.rst

 To run with IAST agent automatically:

-* Start a local IAST manager instanc
+* Start a local IAST manager instance
 * Edit the provided "*.env*" and then if needed
 * HTTP flow applications: